 When to Seek Help

-- If there are sore areas or a foul odor from the cast, cracks or breaks in the cast, or the cast feels too tight and does not respond to elevation.
-You may need to go the ER or the office if it is during business hours.
+- If there are sore areas or a foul odor coming from the cast, cracks or breaks in the cast, or if the cast feels too tight and does not respond to elevation.

 - You develop swelling that causes pain or makes it so you cannot move your fingers or toes.

-- The cast becomes soaking wet and does not dry with a hair dryer or vacuum.
+- The cast becomes soaking wet and does not dry sufficiently with a hair dryer or vacuum.